treehouses/cli/README.md

 Commands:

-expandfs                                 expands the partition of the RPI image to the maximum of the SDcard rename <hostname>                        changes hostname password <password>                      changes the password for 'pi' user
+help [command]                           gives you a more detailed info about the command or will output this expandfs                                 expands the partition of the RPI image to the maximum of the SDcard rename <hostname>                        changes hostname password <password>                      changes the password for 'pi' user